Route 62 reopens after crash in Hubbard Twp.

 HUBBARD TWP., Ohio (WYTV) – Three people were taken to the hospital Wednesday morning after a crash on Youngstown Hubbard Road (Route 62).

-Witnesses say a pickup truck clipped the trailer of the dump truck and was forced into the path of an oncoming pickup truck, hitting it head-on.
+Witnesses said a pickup truck clipped the trailer of the dump truck and was forced into the path of an oncoming pickup truck, hitting it head-on.

 All three drivers were taken to the hospital.